-Chapter One of the Bill which outlines the Debt Relief Notice process is heavy in terms of procedures with a considerable amount of preparatory work required.
-It is FLAC'S view that it is likely to be potentially extremely time consuming and has become more intricate following the publication of the Bill than was envisaged when the Scheme of the Bill was announced at the end of January 2012..
-A significant extra layer has been added by the involvement of the Circuit Court which isin charged with both reviewing the debtor's application for a Debt Relief Notice and must also satisfy itself that the eligibility criteria set out in the legislation are met.
+Chapter One, Part Three of the Bill which outlines the Debt Relief Notice process is heavy in terms of procedures with a considerable amount of preparatory work required.
+A significant extra layer has been added by the involvement of the Circuit Court which is charged with both reviewing the debtor's application for a Debt Relief Notice and must also satisfy itself that the eligibility criteria set out in the legislation are met.
 Thus, we now have a threefold certification of the debts due and the financial affairs of the debtor by three separate State funded agencies; namely the Money Advice and Budgeting Service as the approved intermediary, followed by the Insolvency Service, followed by the civil courts.
 Similar statutory obligations are placed upon the courts (but in particular the Circuit Court) in connection with both the Debt Settlement Arrangement and Personal insolvency Arrangement options.